At the time of labor initiation, several abnormalities can interfere with the orderly progression to spontaneous delivery.

 Breech presentation is a problem primarily because the presenting part is a poorly dilating wedge, which can cause the ensuing head to become trapped during delivery, often compressing the umbilical cord.

 When umbilical cord compression occurs, fetal hypoxemia can occur.

 Factors that usually cause a baby to breach include:

 At the time of delivery, the breech presentation may increase the risk of:

 - If dystocia is present.

 - Perinatal death occurs.

-Complications are more effective and easier to prevent than to treat them, so whenever possible the baby’s presentation for delivery should be known in advance.
+Complications are more effective and easier to prevent than to treat, so whenever possible, the baby’s presentation for delivery should be known in advance.

 A cesarean section is usually performed at 39 weeks gestation or when the woman is in labor.